MrLixm/maya-tools-lxm/src/launchers/README.md

 ## how-to-use

-You launch maya by executing one of the `.sh` scripts.
+You launch maya by executing one of the `.sh` scripts or its `.bat` variant for Windows.

 ### executing shell scripts